Jackson County, Florida: Post-Reconstruction era to present

 Violence by whites against blacks in the county continued after Reconstruction.
-Nine African Americans were lynched here after Reconstruction, most around the turn of the century.
+Nine African Americans were lynched here after Reconstruction, most around the turn of the 20th century.
 But notorious lynchings of individual men also took place later.

 In 1934, Claude Neal, an African-American suspect in the murder of a young white woman, was tortured, shot and hanged in a spectacle lynching that was announced beforehand on the radio and in a local paper.
 It was covered by national newspapers, arousing condemnation.

 In addition, Neal's lynching was followed by a white riot in Marianna, in which whites attacked the black section of town and blacks on the street, injuring 200, including two police officers, and causing much property damage.
 Howard Kester, a prominent Southern evangelical minister who tried to improve conditions, assessed the economic and class issues related to the racial violence.

-In 1943 the last lynching in the county was conducted.
+In 1943 the last known lynching in the county took place.
 Cellos Harrison, an African-American man, had been twice convicted by an all-white jury and sentenced to death.
 He was taken from the county jail in Marianna by a white mob and hanged while his case was being appealed.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 955 sqmi, of which 918 sqmi is land and 37 sqmi (3.9%) is water.
-Jackson County is the only county in Florida that borders both Georgia and Alabama.
+Jackson County is the only county in Florida that borders both Georgia and Alabama and is the closest Florida county to the Tripoint.
 Jackson County is in the Central Standard Time Zone.
 Its eastern border with Gadsden County forms the boundary in this area between the Central Standard and Eastern Standard Time Zones.